 - Cross-Registration Programs: Wells and nearby Cornell University share a close academic and social relationship.
 Wells students may register for courses offered by any of the seven undergraduate colleges at Cornell.
 The College also has cross-registration agreements with Ithaca College and Cayuga Community College.

 - Hands-On Learning: Wells takes a unique approach to higher education that puts hands-on learning at the center of all we do.
 Classroom learning is directly connected to future careers in a global society.
 Our students have unique and diverse opportunities to conduct research with faculty members, hold internships, and study across the United States and abroad.

 - Athletics: The College is a Division III member of NCAA and the North Eastern Athletic Conference.
-Wells offers the following intercollegiate teams: women's field hockey, lacrosse, soccer, softball, swimming, tennis, basketball, cross country and volleyball; and men's basketball, cross country, swimming, soccer, lacrosse, and volleyball will added.
-The mixed golf team competes on Wells' own golf course.
+Wells offers the following intercollegiate teams: women's field hockey, lacrosse, soccer, softball, swimming, tennis, basketball, cross country and volleyball; and men's basketball, cross country, swimming, soccer, lacrosse, and volleyball.
 In addition, the Intramural Association offers intramural and club sports activities.

 - Financial Aid & Scholarships: Approximately 98% of Wells students receive financial aid, with about 88% eligible